Personal Days: Why Are They Important?

 Fostering a workplace culture that supports employees taking personal days.

-It is often difficult for employers to know exactly where to starts when it comes to fostering a culture that supports employee personal days.
+It is often difficult for employers to know exactly where to start when it comes to fostering a culture that supports employee personal days.
 Having a workplace policy is a place to start, but communication and leading by example need to play into the equation.

 At TeksMed, we are experienced in helping employers develop programs that are tailored to fit the needs of their company and we can help provide you with strategies on promoting a physically and mentally healthy workplace.